 The Challenges of Obtaining a Therapist in Asheville

 Another challenge in this area is that many of the area’s male population may not be willing to admit they have a mental illness.
-According to Psychology Today, 75 percent of suicide victims in America are men and that this is connected with factors such as job loss, sexuality issues, feelings of isolation and trauma connected with unresolved childhood trauma.
+According to Psychology Today, 75 percent of suicide victims in America are men, and this is connected with factors such as job loss, sexuality issues, feelings of isolation, and trauma connected with unresolved childhood trauma.